Youthful Axinn punches well above its weight.

 Hours & Compensation

-Opportunities that were mentioned varied from veterans' rights affairs to taking on refugee cases through the International Rescue Committee.
+Regular emails are sent out listing opportunities, which range from veterans' rights affairs to refugee cases through the International Rescue Committee.
 Attorneys in New York had worked for Volunteer Lawyers for the Arts, which provides legal representation for low-income artists and nonprofit arts organizations.

 Pro bono hours